Perinatal Consultations

 Amniocentesis requires an experienced physician, usually one who specializes in maternal fetal medicine.
 With continuous ultrasound, the physician carefully inserts a thin needle through the abdominal wall into the uterus and withdraws a small amount of amniotic fluid.

-Amniocentesis is an invasive procedure and does carry a risk for infection, miscarriage, and preterm delivery.
+Amniocentesis is an invasive procedure and does carry a small risk for infection, miscarriage, and preterm delivery.
 However, medical literature has determined that there is a not a significant increase in miscarriages in women who’ve had an amniocentesis than those who have not.

 Carrier Screening